 Valgrisenche, Valle d'Aosta, Italy.

 The regional wines have very little room to grow among the rocky crags of the mountains.
-However, it is this unique terrain makes the Aostan wines so unique.
+However, it is this unique terrain that makes the Aostan wines so unique.
 The grapes include Italian (Nebbiolo, Dolcetto), French (Chardonnay, Pino Noir) and German (Muller Thurgau) varieties.
 Standout reds include the DOC recognized Donnas, ruby colored Chambave Rosso and the full-bodied Nus Rosso.
 Whites include the simply named and crisp Bianco and the Blanc de Morgex with its hints of alpine meadows.
 Nus-Malvoisie Fletri is a type of sweet yet strong white dessert wine.
 For spirits, Grappa is made throughout the region after the harvest and shows up in the most unlikely of places - like in the local venison stew.

 Val d'Aosta Highlights